ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Error: insufficient funds: provided UTXOs need 100000000 more units of asset "U8iRqJoiJm8xZHAacmvYyZVwqQx6uDNtQeP3CQ6fcgQk3JqnK"
 ```

-If the private key is funded, but the **control key** is incorrect (not controlled by the private key), the subnet will be created, but _not the blockchain_:
+If the private key is funded, but the **control key** is incorrect (not controlled by the private key), the Subnet will be created, but _not the blockchain_:

 ```bash
 Subnet has been created with ID: 2EkPnvnDiLgudnf8NjtxaNcVFtdAAnUPvaoNBrc9WG5tNmmfaK.
 Now creating blockchain...